aroyphillips/SP-BAND/README.md

 ## Usage
 To use the SP-BAND, visit the [notebooks](notebooks) directory for a demonstration of the package.

+## Citation

+If you use this methodology, please cite the conference manuscript as:
+@inproceedings{phillips_canonical_2024,
+	title = {Canonical Parameterization of Neural Power Spectra for the Detection of Mild Traumatic Brain Injury}, booktitle = {2024 58th Asilomar Conference on Signals, Systems, and Computers}, author = {Phillips, A. Roy and Teimouri, Aila and Aazhang, Behnaam}, month = nov,
+	year = {2024},
+}

 ## Repository Structure
 The repository is structured as follows: